 - Play continues until we run out of time.

-I’ll be honest – even though trashketball is a review game, my kids get really excited about this game and they have the potential to get out of hand.
+I’ll be honest – my kids have the potential to get out of hand while playing this game.
 For my sanity, I added a new rule to the game and it has been a lifesaver!
 Here’s the magical rule: If you talk, the other team gets a point.
-It’s so simple, but highly effective!
+It’s so simple but highly effective!
 With this rule, I learned that my kids have a lot more self-control than I realized.